 The Workshop

 Today, much of the heat from our homes and other buildings is wasted—vented outside or flushed down the drain— and there is untapped thermal potential right under our feet.
 Could we capture, repurpose, and share that thermal energy to provide efficient and affordable heating and cooling for a whole community?
+On May 7, 2025, 40 community members participated in a Sharing Heat workshop exploring Thermal Energy Networks.

 On Saturday September 16, 2023, the Williston Energy Fair hosted an Energy Fair at the Allen Brook School, 497 Talcott Road, in Williston, VT.
 The 2023 Energy Fair was an expansion of our very successful 2022 EV Fest.
 Electric vehicle (EV) owners were again in attendance to display their EVs and to discuss with residents their experiences of evaluating, purchasing and owning an EV.
 In all, eighteen EVs of various makes and models and a battery powered e-bike with a solar charger were on display.